-Andrew L Foster and Kexin Li Skadden, Arps, Slate, Meagher & Flom
+Andrew L Foster and Kexin Li Skadden, Arps, Slate, Meagher & Flom LLP

-Nearly every global transaction of significant size will be subject to merger control reviews in multiple jurisdictions across Asia and the Pacific.
+Nearly every global transaction of significant size will be subject to merger control reviews in multiple jurisdictions across the Asia-Pacific.
 The coordination of such reviews across disparate and sometimes widely varying regimes can have a significant impact on deal timing, certainty and value.
-This impact may be felt not only through jurisdictional questions of where to file, but also through the ongoing management of a multi-stream review, including filing preparation, anticipation of review timelines, merits review and even remedies negotiations.
+This impacts not only jurisdictional questions of where to file, but also the ongoing management of a multi-jurisdictional review, including filing preparation, anticipation of review timelines, merits review and even remedies negotiations.

-The list of likely filing jurisdictions in the Asia-Pacific region is only growing.
-In 1990, fewer than 12 jurisdictions worldwide had merger control laws; today, more than 90 countries have introduced actively engaged regimes, with Asia-Pacific jurisdictions in particular seeing a dramatic rise in vigorous reviews of both global and domestic transactions.
+The list of likely filing jurisdictions in the Asia-Pacific continues to grow.
+In 1990, fewer than 12 jurisdictions worldwide had merger control laws;1 today, more than 120 jurisdictions have introduced merger control regimes, 2 with Asia-Pacific jurisdictions in particular seeing a dramatic rise in vigorous reviews of both global and domestic transactions.
 Over the past 10 years, new laws or important amendments in China, India and Singapore have propelled regulators in those jurisdictions onto a world stage alongside regulators in Australia, Japan, South Korea and Taiwan.
-At the same time, member states in the Association of Southeast Asian Nations (ASEAN)3 have committed to introduce national competition policy and law in each member state, and new merger control regimes in Brunei, Cambodia, Laos, Malaysia, Myanmar and Thailand are joining those already established in Singapore, Indonesia, the Philippines and Vietnam.
-4
+At the same time, member states in the Association of Southeast Asian Nations (ASEAN)3 have continued to introduce new competition law in each member state, with new merger control regimes in Brunei, Cambodia, Laos, Malaysia, and Myanmar joining those already established in Singapore, Indonesia, the Philippines, Thailand and Vietnam.4

-Each country has its own specific laws (many of which are covered in greater detail in the other jurisdiction-specific chapters of The Asia-Pacific Antitrust Review 2019), and local counsel should always be consulted in every jurisdiction in which a filing is required.
-This article sets forth a
+Each country has its own specific laws (many of which are covered in greater detail in the other jurisdiction-specific chapters of this Asia-Pacific Antitrust Review) and local counsel should be consulted in each jurisdiction in which a filing is required.
+This chapter sets forth a general